Franchising: United States

 Individual states may require the FDD to contain their own specific requirements, but the requirements in state disclosure documents must be in compliance with the federal rule that governs federal regulatory policy.
 There is no private right of action of action under the FTC rule for franchisor violation of the rule, but fifteen or more of the states have passed statutes that provide this right of action to franchisees when fraud can be proven under these special statutes.
 The majority of franchisors have inserted mandatory arbitration clauses into their agreements with their franchisees, some of which the U.S. Supreme Court has dealt with.

 In response to the implementation of California Assembly Bill 5 (2019) which limits the use of classifying workers as independent contractors rather than employees in California, the United States Court of Appeals for the Ninth Circuit reinstated its decision in Vazquez v.
 Jan-Pro which impacts California franchise law and California independent contractor law by making it unclear that if a franchisor licenses its trademark to a franchisee, whether the franchisor incurs the liabilities of an employer for a franchisee's employees.

 There is no federal registry of franchises or any federal filing requirements for information.
 States are the primary collectors of data on franchising companies and enforce laws and regulations regarding their presence and their spread in their jurisdictions.

 Where the franchisor has many partners, the agreement may take the shape of a business format franchise – an agreement that is identical for all franchisees.

+Community Franchising

+Definition

+A Community Franchise is a business model wherein any group with community responsibilities at any level of government—from local to federal—may act as a community owned commercial Franchisor to provide services.
+A community group identifies a societal need and establishes its value to government.
+Franchisee operators are invited by the government agency to propose solutions that address this need.
+Once selected, the franchisees deliver services under the branding of the community organization and receive compensation for fulfilling the specified objectives.